-In addition to yourself, you may also choose to cover eligible family members for health, dental, vision, and life insurance.
+In addition to yourself, you may also choose to cover eligible family members for vision and life insurance.

 Your eligible family members are:

-- Your legal spouse, as defined by federal law. - Your eligible children (includes a biological, adopted, or foster child, as well as a step-child): - o Until the end of the month in which the child turns 26 for medical - o Until the end of the year in which the child turns 25 for dental - Until the end of the year in which the child turns 25 for vision - Until the date the child turns 26 for life insurance
+- Your legal spouse, as defined by federal law. - Your eligible children (includes a biological, adopted, or foster child, as well as a step-child): - o Until the end of the year in which the child turns 25 for vision - o Until the date the child turns 26 for life insurance